arminfro/dd-back-up/README.md

 `dd-back-up` is a command-line tool written in Rust that performs block device backups using the `dd` command.
 It allows you to back up specific devices to a designated filesystem or partition on a Linux system.
+Supports configuring the number of copies to be kept for each device.

 ## Installation